cdt-eth/IMDb-Scraper/README.md

 An IMDB scraper built with Vanilla Javascript and Express.
 It scrapes IMDB to show general search results as well as data from a specific movie page.
 Node fetch was used to make the request and Cheerio was used to parse it.
 Caching was implemented as well.
 I deployed the final project to [_now_](https://zeit.co/now).
 You can see the final project [here](https://my-imdb-scraper.now.sh/).

-I also made a fronted UI for it to view it all cleanly.
+I also made a frontend UI for it to view it all cleanly.
 It makes requests to this api and display all the search data as well as movie page data.
+I wrote some regex to parse the movie urls and display the movie posters in a high-res format.
+I also added a placeholder image for untitled movies that don't have a poster yet.
 I used Bootstrap for styling and also deployed it using [_now_](https://zeit.co/now).
 You can see that [here](https://imdb-search.now.sh/).

 # Tools